holzfigure/hiveopolis_broodframe_background/readme.md

 ### Libraries ###
 * python: glob; numby; openvc-python; pybgs

+We need to use opencv version 3.x for best support with bgslibrary, see issue: https://github.com/andrewssobral/bgslibrary/issues/164

-To install and use pybgs with pip -- we need full c++ library of opencv version 3
+To install and use pybgs manually:

 `brew install opencv@3`

-To install python3 wrapper for pybgs
 ```
 git clone --recursive https://github.com/andrewssobral/bgslibrary.git